 - 9.1 SHA's policy is to make offers of housing to those in greatest need, while also maximising the prospects of creating sustainable tenancies.
 This involves balancing a number of factors.
-1 - The targets in SHA's Annual Lettings Plan for how many houses we plan to let over the course of a year to different categories of applicant. - The number of points applicants have received - The suitability of the house on offer for potential new tenants, and who will make best use of the house - Area and any other choices expressed by applicants - Any factors that indicate to us that granting a tenancy to a particular applicant may make that tenancy more difficult to sustain or have a negative impact on the needs of the community.
+1 - The targets in SHA's Annual Lettings Plan for how many houses we plan to let over the course of a year to different categories of applicant. - The number of points applicants have received. - The suitability of the house on offer for potential new tenants, and who will make best use of the house. - Area and any other choices expressed by applicants. - Any factors that indicate to us that granting a tenancy to a particular applicant may make that tenancy more difficult to sustain or have a negative impact on the needs of the community. - 9.2 Working within the Lettings Plan targets, and provided that there are no statutory homeless referrals outstanding, the Allocations Team will work, supported by the Housing Manager in determining which list to allocate from. - 9.3 When a property is to be offered through a Matching List, the property will normally be offered to the applicant with the highest number of points when the Matching List was generated, provided that the required size and type of accommodation is correct. - 9.4 The matching process may also take into other circumstances that are relevant, for example: - The information we hold about the applicant's circumstances and needs. - Which applicants will fully use all of the bedspaces in the property on offer - Which applicants may need a particular floor level, for example by prioritising housing on ground floor levels for those with mobility needs - Community needs, for example we would not re-house an applicant in the same neighbourhood where they previously committed or were victims of antisocial behaviour or crimes such as drug dealing.